Skip to content

 CDP data is a tool used by investors and purchasers when making business decisions.
 Low carbon opportunities and climate risks reported to the CDP are evaluated by 680 institutional investor signatories with a combined US$130 trillion in assets and more than 280 major purchasers with over US$6.4 trillion in procurement spend.

 The CDP meets the requirements of the Task Force on Climate-related Financial Disclosures (TCFD).
-Programs like the CDP and organizations like the TCFD aren’t simply about compliance or good corporate citizenship.
+As of 2024, CDP disclosure will be aligned with the ISSB climate standard (IFRS S2) as well as partially aligned with the European Sustainability Reporting Standards (ESRS), the TNFD recommendations, and the the United States SEC’s climate disclosure rule.
+Programs like the CDP and organizations like the TCFD and TNFD aren’t simply about compliance or good corporate citizenship.
 They’re actively shaping the future of business and how investment decisions are made.

 In addition, reports submitted to the CDP are publicly available through the CDP website.
 This helps meet transparency requirements within governance disclosures and may also meet further public reporting requirements in broader ESG programs.
 To view reports, one needs to register an account, but even without one, anyone can search for reports based on geography and view submissions along with CDP Scores.